lsbardel/python-stdnet/docs/source/examples/query.rst

 To retrieve objects from your data server, you construct a :class:`Query` via a :class:`Manager` on your model class or via a :class:`Session`.

-A :class:`Query` represents a collection of objects from your model.
+A :class:`Query` represents a collection of rules to aggregate objects from your model.

-It can have zero, one or many filters criteria that narrow down the collection based on given parameters.
+In the following tutorial, it is assumed the models are registered with a backend dataserver so that the default :class:`Manager` is available.
+Alternatively, one can use the :ref:`session api <model-session>`.

 Retrieving all objects